-The Company's financial statements for the Fiscal 2007 were examined by McGladrey & Pullen LLP, independent registered certified public accountants.
+The Company's financial statements for Fiscal 2008 and the year ended April 28, 2007 ("Fiscal 2007") were examined by McGladrey & Pullen LLP, independent registered public accountants.
 Representatives of McGladrey & Pullen LLP are expected to be present at the Meeting to make a statement if they so desire and they are expected to be available to respond to appropriate questions.

-The Company's Board of Directors intends to review the appointment of independent certified public accountants during Fiscal 2008.
+The Audit Committee has appointed McGladrey & Pullen, LLP to serve as the independent registered public accountants for the fiscal year ending May 2, 2009.
 On September 5, 2006, the Company engaged McGladrey & Pullen LLP as the Company's independent registered public accounting firm, replacing PricewaterhouseCoopers LLP.
-The decision to change independent registered public accounting firms was recommended by the Company's management and approved by the Audit Committee of the Company's Board of Directors.
-The reports of PricewaterhouseCoopers LLP on the Company's financial statements for the fiscal years ended April 29, 2006 ("Fiscal 2006") and April 30, 2005 ("Fiscal 2005") did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principle.
-During Fiscal 2006 and Fiscal 2005 and through September 5, 2006, there were no disagreements with PricewaterhouseCoopers LLP on any matter of accounting principles or practices, financial statement disclosure or audit scope or procedure.
+The decision to change independent registered public accounting firms was recommended by the Company's management and approved by the Audit Committee.
+The report of PricewaterhouseCoopers LLP on the Company's financial statements for the fiscal year ended April 29, 2006 ("Fiscal 2006") did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principle.
+During Fiscal 2006 and through September 5, 2006, there were no disagreements with PricewaterhouseCoopers LLP on any matter of accounting principles or practices, financial statement disclosure or audit scope or procedure.

-During Fiscal 2006 and Fiscal 2005 and through September 5, 2006, neither the Company nor anyone on its behalf consulted with McGladrey & Pullen LLP regarding either: (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company by McGladrey & Pullen LLP that was an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).
+During Fiscal 2006 and through September 5, 2006, neither the Company nor anyone on its behalf consulted with McGladrey & Pullen LLP regarding either: (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company by McGladrey & Pullen LLP that was an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).

-The Company was billed an aggregate of \$619,900 and \$226,500 by its auditors for Fiscal 2007 and Fiscal 2006, respectively, as follows:
+The Company was billed an aggregate of \$498,900 and \$619,900 by its auditors for Fiscal 2008 and Fiscal 2007, respectively, as set forth below.